suit-wg/manifest-spec/draft-ietf-suit-manifest.md

       256 or greater are Specification Required.
 Negative values -255 to 0 are Standards Action, and -256 and lower are Private Use.

+-  Key assignments in the SUIT Parameters table, particularly those that encode to 1 CBOR byte (-23 to 23) should be reserved for SUIT Directives that match the same key value.

 ## Media Type Registration

 This section registers the 'application/suit-envelope+cose' media type in the